Newsflash: we aren’t the only submersible pressure sensor manufacturer in the world, but we might be the best.

 Some environments just get nasty.
 Gases can enter the sensor through the vent tube in a typical submersible pressure sensor and quickly destroy it.
 To solve this problem, we can provide a pressure transducer that is sealed.

 However, sealing the sensor alone does not solve the problem.
 Because it is sealed, the sensor needs the ability to be zeroed at the elevation at which it is installed.
-We provide a simple way of zeroing the sensor with a magnet that is simple to do, and makes this approach a slam-dunk.
+We provide a simple way of zeroing the sensor with a magnet that makes this approach a slam-dunk.

 By the way, this zeroing tool is available in all our PT-500’s, not just sealed units.